SalesTim/tech-hub/src/app/nocode/power-platform.md

----
-title: "No-Code Solutions with Power Platform and SalesTim API"
-description: "Use the SalesTim API with the Microsoft Power Platform to build Microsoft Teams apps and integrations easily."
----

 # Use the SalesTim API with Power Platform <Badge text="beta" type="warning"/>
 <Classification label="public" />

-**Abstract**: This article explains how to register the SalesTim API as a a custom connector for the Microsoft Power Platform.
-The `SalesTim Connector for Power Platform` gives you access to all the powerful features of our [Governance API](/api/), such as managing your teams or start a new team provisioning job, right from [PowerApps](https://powerapps.com), [Power Automate](https://flow.microsoft.com).
+**Abstract**: This article explains how to register the SalesTim API as a custom connector for the Microsoft [Power Platform](https://powerplatform.microsoft.com).
+The `SalesTim Connector for Power Platform` gives you access to all the powerful features of our [Governance API](/api/), such as managing your teams or start a new team provisioning job, right from [PowerApps](https://powerapps.com), [Power Automate](https://flow.microsoft.com), or [Power BI](https://powerbi.microsoft.com).

 ::: tip ⏱ Expected Duration
-Creating the `SalesTim Connector for Power Platform` only requires a few operations that are fully described hereafter as a detailed step-by-step procedure.
+Creating the `SalesTim Connector for Power Platform` only requires a few operations that are described hereafter as a detailed step-by-step procedure.
 Assuming you have all the required access and permissions to execute it properly, it should take ***less than 10 minutes***.
 :::

 **Table of Contents**: